 Westward Expansion and Exploration (1804-1860): — The first formally reported biological surveys in what would become Kansas were associated with various U.S. Army explorations into the American West; they began after the Louisiana Purchase with the Lewis and Clark expedition in 1804 and lasted through 1863.
 Kansas was not declared a territory until 1854, and even then its borders stretched west to the continental divide.
 Because of this, the historical record of some of the earliest students of Kansas herpetology is obscured by our inability to determine exactly where specimens were collected.
 This is compounded by the fact that with few reference points available, many localities were likely labeled from the point they were shipped east.

 The Spring Peeper was first recorded (collected 22 April 1833) in Kansas by the German explorer and naturalist Prince Maximilian Alexander Philipp of Wied.
 Wied spent time studying the plains flora, fauna, and indigenous peoples.
-He traveled the US from 1832 through 1834.
+He traveled within North America from 1832 through 1834.
 In 1838 he described the Spring Peeper (from "Cantonment Leavenworth").
 Though it is currently not known within 40 miles of the type locality or even across the state line into Missouri.
 It has been questioned whether the specimen may have come from further east as Wied moved up the Missouri River.
 However, in his account (p.
 275) Weid makes clear that the specimen was collected soon after reaching the "dies der Landungsplatz des Cantonment Leavenworth, eines Militärpostens, (=landing place of the Cantonment Leavenworth, a military post,)".
 Based on Wied's published description, there is little doubt that his specimen was, in fact, an adult male Spring Peeper.

 Other notable military personnel and naturalists that led expeditions and crossed Kansas during this period were Brigadier General Zebulon Pike, Major Stephen H. Long, Major Howard Stansbury, Major General William H. Emory, and Brigadier General Randolph B. Marcy.
 They sent their specimens east to the US National Museum, where they were curated, studied, and documented by individuals such as Spencer F. Baird and Charles Girard.